poppastring/dasblog-core/source/DasBlog.SmokeTest/readme.md

 #### Smoke Test

 ##### Usage
-Change directory to <project>/source/DasBlog.SmokeTest and do `dotnet run`  In VS make sure you set the working directory before running.
-The smoke test process starts and the dasblog-core web app.
+Change directory to <project>/source/DasBlog.SmokeTest and do `dotnet run` .
+In VS make sure you set the working directory before running.
+The smoke test process starts and stops the dasblog-core web app.
 The browser driver (e.g. geckodriver.exe is kicked off which at some stage will invoke the browser process itself)  4 processes in all.
 The web app is kicked off (on a port of 5000) and something like the following will show in the console or debug window: